Skip to main content

 Can Pizza Pilgrims accommodate groups?

-Yes, and it's one of the stronger options for groups in Soho precisely because the format is casual and the menu is straightforward.
+Yes, it's one of the stronger options for groups in Soho precisely because the format is casual and the menu is straightforward.
 Larger parties should contact the Dean Street location directly to check table availability, as walk-in capacity for groups of six or more can be limited during peak hours.
 For a group that wants a sit-down meal without a long tasting menu or dress code, Pizza Pilgrims is a practical choice.

 What should I wear to Pizza Pilgrims?

 Come as you are.
-Pizza Pilgrims started as a market stall and the Soho pizzeria keeps that same no-fuss energy — there is no dress expectation beyond being presentable.
+Pizza Pilgrims started as a market stall and the Soho pizzeria keeps that same no-fuss energy; there is no dress expectation beyond being presentable.
 Jeans and a t-shirt are entirely in keeping with the room.

 Does Pizza Pilgrims handle dietary restrictions?